codewp/easy-sale-badges-for-woocommerce/readme.txt

 == Changelog ==

+= 6.0.0 =
+* Added Free Shipping display on the product page (Pro version).
+* Introduced a new countdown timer template for embeds (Pro version).
+* Fixed an issue with the Free Shipping Bar (Pro version).
+* Compatibility with WooCommerce 10.0.4
+Note: Help us spread the word by leaving a 5-star review. ❤️😍 Feel free to share your ideas in your review, as we always value your feedback.🌹

 = 5.9.0 =
 * Added a new style to the Countdown Timer (Pro version).
 * Compatibility with WooCommerce 10.0.2
-Note: Help us spread the word by leaving a 5-star review. ❤️😍 Feel free to share your ideas in your review, as we always value your feedback.🌹

 = 5.8.0 =
 * Added template options to the Notification Bar (Pro version).